 - Inflating an appraisal in order to get a mortgage.

-Experienced Camden Real Estate Lawyer Joel R. Spivack Can Help Solve Your Mortgage Fraud Issues
+Experienced NJ Real Estate Lawyer Joel R. Spivack Can Help Solve Your Mortgage Fraud Issues

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.